 4. Tune In With Your Child

+Rough play before bedtime can be beneficial for sleep, but it’s important to tune into your unique child’s preferences and needs when determining types of play and timing.
 For some children building in this rough and tumble play and connection time at the start of the bedtime routine can be absolutely life-changing (in a good way)!
-However, for children who are sensory-avoiders or children who may have sensory processing disorder, it can take their nervous system a very long time to calm back down.
+However, for children who are sensory-avoiders or children who may have sensory processing disorders, it can take their nervous system a very long time to calm back down.
 You are the expert on your child and know what will be most helpful to them!

 Your Guide to Better Sleep